albertchanged/Portfolio/README.md

 # [Albert Chang's](https://www.linkedin.com/in/albertchanged) Portfolio Website

-This is a culmination of nearly everything I have learned over the past 2 years of development.
+This is a culmination of nearly everything I have learned over the past 2 years of web and front end development.

 ## Check it out below!